com-480-data-visualization/project-2023-the-3-musketeers/README.md

 Next, we examined the relationship between cocoa percent and rating:
 - Most of the chocolate bars reviewed contains 70% of cocoa;
 - There's a slight negative correlation between Cocoa Percent and Rating.
-- The average rating of all chocolate bars in the dataset is 3.2/5
+- The average rating of all chocolate bars in the dataset is 3.2/5 and doesn't exceed 4

+Additionally, here are some information regarding the ingredients and the top 15 charcateristics found in these chocolate bars:

 ![Most Used Ingredients in Chocolate](https://user-images.githubusercontent.com/72870726/230518216-e3879ec5-aa2e-4ff4-89a9-4ff3b860f575.png)

 ![Top 15 Most Present Characteristics](https://user-images.githubusercontent.com/72870726/230518390-b07ec790-1386-4c23-b15b-7368968e55a3.png)

 We think that understanding these insights is important for chocolate manufacturers, distributors, and retailers who want to improve the quality of their products and make informed decisions about cocoa bean sourcing and type.
 Customers who want to buy high-quality chocolate can also benefit from these information.